rasbt/LLMs-from-scratch/ch05/11_qwen3/README.md

 Alternatively, I also organized the code into a Python package [here](../../pkg/llms_from_scratch/) (including unit tests and CI), which you can run as described below.

 &nbsp;
+# Training

+The `Qwen3Model` class is implemented in a similar style as the `GPTModel` class, so it can be used as a drop-in replacement for training in chapter 5 and finetuning in chapters 6 and 7.

+&nbsp;
 # Using Qwen3 via the `llms-from-scratch` package

 For an easy way to use the Qwen3 from-scratch implementation, you can also use the `llms-from-scratch` PyPI package based on the source code in this repository at [pkg/llms_from_scratch](../../pkg/llms_from_scratch).